djeada/Git-Hooks/README.md

 ## Available scripts

-create a table with links to all available scripts in src. first column is the name of the script, second column is the description, third column is the link to python script, fourth column is the link to bash script.

 | Script | Description | Python | Bash |
 |:------:|:-----------:|:------:|:----:|
 | remove diacritics | Removes diacritics from every file in a given directory. | <a href="https://github.com/djeada/Git-Hooks/blob/main/src/remove_diacritics.py">remove_diacritics.py</a> | <a href="https://github.com/djeada/Git-Hooks/blob/main/src/remove_diacritics.sh">remove_diacritics.sh</a> |